pgilad/leasot/README.md

 Easily extract, collect and report TODOs and FIXMEs in your code.
 This project uses regex in order to extract your todos from comments.

-Install using `npm i -D leasot`

-Documentation is up at https://pgilad.github.io/leasot

 ![Basic output example of leasot](media/table.png)

 ## Comment format